-75 percent of individuals surveyed claim their primary reason for receiving a massage in the past 12 months was medical (43 percent) and stress (32 percent) related, according to the 16th annual consumer survey sponsored by the American Massage Therapy Association® (AMTA®).
-Medical reasons include pain relief, soreness, stiffness or spasms, injury recovery, migraines, prevention, and general well-being.
+78 percent of individuals surveyed claim their primary reason for receiving a massage in the previous 12 months was medical (50 percent) or stress (28 percent) related, according to the 20th annual consumer survey sponsored by the American Massage Therapy Association.
+Medical reasons include pain relief, soreness, stiffness or spasms, injury recovery, migraines, prevention, pregnancy or pre-natal, and general well-being.

-- 89 percent of consumers surveyed believe that massage can be effective in reducing pain; with 29 percent of respondents admitting they have used massage therapy for pain relief.
+- 89 percent of consumers surveyed believe that massage can be effective in reducing pain; with 28 percent of respondents stating they have used massage therapy for pain relief.

-- The overall mean (excluding none) was 4.2 massages for those receiving massage in past 12 months.
-Those whose primary reason for getting massage was medical, got a mean of 5.7 massages.
+- The overall mean (excluding none) was 3.8 massages for those receiving massage in past 12 months.

-- Overall mean (excluding none) was 10.7 massages for those receiving massage in past 5 years.
-Those whose primary reason for getting massage was medical, got a mean of 13.7 massages.
+- Overall mean (excluding none) was 10.2 massages for those receiving massage in past 5 years.

-- 50 percent of people have received a massage for one or more of the following reasons: soreness, stiffness or spasms, to relieve or manage stress, for prevention or to improve quality of life, injury recovery or rehabilitation, to keep fit or healthy/maintain wellness, or to control headaches or migraines.
+- 50 percent of people have received a massage for one or more of the following reasons: soreness, stiffness or spasms, to relieve or manage stress, for prevention or to improve quality of life, injury recovery or rehabilitation, to keep fit or healthy/maintain wellness, pregnancy/prenatal, or to control headaches or migraines.
 This compares to 52 percent of respondents in the 2015 study.

-Health Care Providers Recommending Massage as a Viable Form of Treatment
+Health Care Providers Recommending Massage as a Viable Form of Treatment2

 Health care providers and doctors are more commonly viewing massage therapy as a legitimate option to address health concerns.

-- 50 percent of respondents indicated that they were encouraged by their doctor to receive a massage, down from 54 percent in 2015, but up from 48 percent in 2013.
+- 51 percent of respondents indicated that they were encouraged by their doctor to receive a massage, down from 54 percent in 2015, but up from 48 percent in 2013.

-- 61 percent of respondents said their physician has recommended they get a massage, up from 54 percent last year.
+56 percent of respondents said their physician has recommended they get a massage, up from 54 percent last year.

 About the Survey Findings

-The annual consumer survey was conducted by ORC International.
-This report presents the findings of a telephone survey conducted among two national probability samples, a landline phone sample and a cell phone sample.
-When combined, the total sample consisted of 1,010 adults, 504 men and 506 women 18 years of age and older, living in the continental United States.
-760 interviews were from the landline sample and 250 interviews from the cell phone sample.
-Interviewing for this Survey was completed on August 9-12, 2012.
+2 AMTA’s 20th annual consumer survey conducted by ORC International.
+This report presents the findings of a telephone survey conducted among two national probability samples, which, when combined, consists of 1,005 adults, 504 men and 501 women 18 years of age and older, living in the continental United States.
+506 interviews were from the landline sample and 499 interviews from the cell phone sample.
+Interviewing for this survey was completed on July 14-17, 2016.

-The American Massage Therapy Association (AMTA) is a professional association of more than 56,000 members.
+The American Massage Therapy Association (AMTA) is the largest non-profit professional association representing the massage therapy profession.
 AMTA provides information about massage therapy to the public and works to improve the professional climate for massage therapists.
-The association also helps consumers and healthcare professionals locate professional massage therapists nationwide, through AMTA’s Find a Massage Therapist® free national locator service available at findamassagetherapist.org.
+The association also helps consumers and healthcare professionals locate professional massage therapists nationwide, through AMTA’s Find a Massage Therapist® free national locator service available at FindaMassageTherapist.org.

 amtamassage.org® is a registered trademark of the American Massage Therapy Association